pythonarcade/arcade/doc/programming_guide/sound.rst

 Arcade provides two ways to do this.
 Both accept the same arguments and return an :py:class:`arcade.Sound` instance.

-The easiest way to use :py:func:`arcade.load_sound`:
+The easiest way is to use :py:func:`arcade.load_sound`:

 .. code-block:: python